STADIUM DUDE’S NFL STADIUM RANK: #3

 It’s a classic open-air stadium with aluminum bench seating that packs in 80,000+ fans in a footprint that would only likely only fit 50,000-60,000 if done with proper seats and Club-level luxury suites.
 The result is an incredibly intimate experience despite the fact that Lambeau is now the 2nd largest NFL stadium by capacity.

 It’s amazing that in America’s most corporate, most popular, and most monied sport, that the Packers even still exist.
 A trip to Green Bay is a trip to small town America.
 Many of the fans have enjoyed their same seats for generations.
 Visitors are welcomed with genuine hospitality (except maybe Vikings fans).
-And while there are a few good establishments east and south of the stadium, Lambeau Field is in a neighborhood surrounded by people’s homes; as an outsider, odds are you’ll be parking on, and tailgating in, somebody’s front lawn.
+And because Lambeau Field is in a neighborhood surrounded by people’s homes, odds are you’ll be parking on, and tailgating in, somebody’s front lawn.

 As a warning, just because you’re in small town America, don’t expect small town pricing.
 You’ll need to get tickets from the secondary market because every single seat is sold on a season ticket basis.
 If staying in Green Bay overnight, prepare for incredible Game Weekend markups on the limited number of hotel rooms in town.
 And because the Packers don’t have a sugar daddy owner (the team is owned by the fans, with no one shareholder owning more than 4% of the team), they need to maximize revenue to ensure they have the funds to stay competitive.
 As such, they price everything around the NFL average as opposed to being in-line with the cost of living of its home market.
 But then, bucket list dreams often don’t come cheap.